Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 So here's the worst part.

-It was taped, and it ran last night, but what they did, I mean, this is as unethical as it gets.
+But what they did, I mean, this is as unethical as it gets.

-You need five people to try to argue against me, Donnie.
+You need five people to try to argue against me, Donnie?

-I said, You're throwing spitballs at a battleship.
+I said, you're throwing spitballs at a battleship.

 Well, that didn't see the light of day.

-So so number one, they ambush you.
+So number one, they ambush you.

 Number two, all five people don't read the book and are bragging that they haven't read it while they're attacking, and they then edit the tape to make their guy look good at my expense.